petrelharp/pyslim/docs/tutorial.md

 These are added to each branch of the tree sequence at the rate per unit time that you request, as depicted in {numref}`figure {number} <pedigree_mutate>`.
-We'll add these using the {class}`msprime.SLiMMutationModel`, so that the file can be read back into SLiM, but any of the other mutation models in msprime could be used.
+We'll add these using the {class}`msprime.SLiMv6MutationModel` (note the `v6` in that name!), so that the file can be read back into SLiM, but any of the other mutation models in msprime could be used.
 This works as follows, starting with the tree sequence produced above by recapitation: